PackBlock/presentation-v2/slides/25-creating-templates.md

 - We need a sample project with the some special naming requirements.

-- You could easily update your whole template via that your reference project
+- You could easily update your whole template via that your reference project.

 </div>